 Getting away, however, is good for you and the little one(s) as sometimes you just need to take yourself away from it all.
-A holiday can reinvigorate you on physical, mental and emotional levels where you may have been running on empty, but you aren’t going to feel re-energized if you can’t relax.
+In addition, a holiday can reinvigorate you on physical, mental, and emotional levels where you may have been running on empty.
+However, you aren’t going to feel re-energized if you can’t relax.

-Fear not, new mommy, because we have you covered with our handy new mom vacation checklist to help see you to a nice relaxing holiday with little one(s) in tow.
+Fear not, new mommy, because we have you covered with our handy new mom vacation guide to help see you to a nice relaxing holiday with little one(s) in tow.

 Toys and Comforters

 If nothing else, do not forget to pack children’s toys and comforters, especially if your vacation includes a long-haul flight.
-Not only will distressed infants be stressful for you, but also to the rest of the passengers on the plane – at 40,000 feet in the air, it can be a lonely place to be for a parent.
+Not only will distressed infants be stressful for you, but also the rest of the passengers on the plane – at 40,000 feet in the air, it can be a lonely place to be for a parent.

 Research Child-Friendly Destinations

-Not all travel destinations are child-friendly and it is not unusual for hotels to be exclusively for adults, meaning that young babies are not welcome.
-Somewhere that includes children’s activities onsite and has nearby amusements, as well as a beach (of course) should be the first thing that you look for.
+Not all travel destinations are child-friendly, and it is not unusual for hotels to be exclusively for adults, meaning that young babies are not welcome.
+So somewhere that includes children’s activities on-site and has nearby amusements, as well as a beach (of course), should be the first thing that you look for.

-Always look for all-inclusive options for your vacation because, with a little one to feed and water, you won’t regret it.
-This means that you won’t have to pay a premium every night for your evening meal, or breakfast in the morning.
-While you may want to enjoy a dining experience outside of the hotel on a couple of occasions, knowing that you have the option of eating for free is one less burden to carry which your bank account will thank you for.
+Always look for all-inclusive options for your vacation because, with a little one to feed, you won’t regret it.
+This means that you won’t have to pay a premium every night for your evening meal or breakfast in the morning.
+While you may want to enjoy a dining experience outside of the hotel on a couple of occasions, knowing that you have the option of eating for free is one less burden to carry, which your bank account will thank you for.

 Travel Outside of Peak Times